halostatue-archive/rubypython/README.markdown

 The documentation should provide a reasonable description of how to use RubyPython.
 Starting with version 0.3.x there are two modes of operation: normal and legacy.
 These are described in the docs.

+The most useful to check out docs will be those for RubyPython and RubyPython::RubyPyProxy.

 ## LICENSE: